eggmasonvalue/Market-Cycle-Tracker-India/README.md

 - Plots turnover as a bar chart at the bottom
 - Fetches data directly from NSE APIs

+## Value prop
+- ROE plot
+- Plot all metrics in a single graph including turnover

 ## Setup

 1. Install Python 3.8+.